 The Welsh Regulations are far more comprehensive and far reaching than their English equivalent and provide a sweeping basic measure to prevent pollution.
-I support the Regulations and believe that they should be implemented and enforced across Wales.
+As a result we support the Regulations and believe that they should be implemented and enforced across the Principality.
 But they must be revised to include all forms of agricultural pollution as a standard for the whole of Wales.
-I see no alternatives to regulation.
+We see no alternatives to regulation.
 Above all, sufficient resources need to be ring-fenced for their enforcement.